tigerjack-quantum/kitqat/README.md

 provided by Atos.

 # Installation #
-If you would like to test the code and you don not have access to a QLM, you can install the open source [myQLM](https://myqlm.github.io/myqlm_specific/install.html).
+If you would like to test the code and you do not have access to a QLM, you can install the open source [myQLM](https://myqlm.github.io/myqlm_specific/install.html).